-Research shows that parents will be able to assign SRs accurately7 and that parents have close agreement with clinicians.^{8,9} It is essential for clinicians to ensure that this occurs.
+Research shows that parents typically are able to assign SRs accurately7 and that parents have close agreement with clinicians.^{8,9} It is essential for clinicians to ensure that this occurs.
 If parents underestimate a child's stuttering SRs, it can result in the child being admitted to Stage 2 prematurely.
-In the opposite situation, where parent SRs are too high, children will take longer to complete Stage 1 than necessary.
+In an alternative situation, where parent SRs are too high, children will take longer to complete Stage 1 than necessary.